-Ashokan Watershed SMIP Projects Supporting Improved Stream/Road Stabilization and Improved Right of Way (Active 2022)
+Ashokan Watershed SMIP Projects Supporting Improved Stream/Road Stabilization and Improved Right of Way (Active 2023)

 Organization Proposal Title Proposal Number Amount Status Purpose of Grant Town of Olive Engineering Design for Bostock Road and Red Maple Road Crossings AWSMP-2020-161 \$145,660 Active Design and engineering of crossing replacements at Bostock Road and Red Maple Road in the Town of Olive.
 The crossings over Butternut Creek are identified as a high priority for replacement and enlargement in several flood hazard mitigation plans.
 Ulster County Dept. of Public Works Plank Road Culvert Replacements AWSMP-2021-166 \$150,000 Active Remove and upsize culvert on C.R.
 160 (Plank Road) in the Town of Shandaken.
 The culvert will be upsized from passing the 10-year peak flows to at least a 50-year peak flow and to improve aquatic organism passage.
+Phoenicia BSB is re ported in the Flood Miti gation section coordinated effort to use best management practices.
+Provide guidelines for "repairs" of streams and drainage systems with best management practices advocated by the AWSMP to reduce risk of further instability (2-3 per year).